markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ![New Run Buddy page design](assets/lesson-2/102-new-layout.jpg)

-We'll start off by putting our new workflow to use by reviewing our GitHub issue.
-Then we'll create a local Git feature branch where we can work.
-This will reinforce the workflow process as we begin something new.
+We'll start by reviewing our GitHub issue and creating a local Git feature branch where we can work.

-After that, we'll update the site one section at a time and convert it to use flexbox, a CSS property that allows us to create more advanced layouts for our content.
-Flexbox makes webpages look better across multiple screen sizes by allowing content to automatically stack vertically when the screen becomes more narrow.
+After that, we'll convert the site one section at a time to use flexbox.
+Flexbox makes webpages look better across multiple screen sizes by allowing content to automatically stack vertically when the screen narrows.
 We'll also explore the advantages flexbox offers when compared to other layout techniques such as `position` and `float`.

 Throughout this lesson, we'll reinforce a key concept in HTML layouts that we introduced in Run Buddy 1.0.
 This is to always think of layouts as a series of containers or boxes that hold the content.
-So before starting this lesson, study the mock-up above and try to sketch out on paper how it could be arranged into boxes.
+Before you start this lesson, study the mock-up above and sketch out on paper how it could be arranged into boxes.

 As we learned in the previous lesson, the current `develop` branch is probably not the best place to mess around.
 So let's review the GitHub issue, create a feature branch to work in, and get coding!

 ## Create a Feature Branch

-The GitHub issue we're working on in this lesson is called "Advanced layouts using Flexbox," and it involves implementing flexbox to position the HTML content.
+The GitHub issue we're working on in this lesson is called "Advanced layouts using Flexbox."
 It will require making changes to every section in the Run Buddy website, so it's best if we create another feature branch to work in.
 Let's name it based on the feature we're implementing: `feature/flexbox`.

-Let's follow the steps we learned in Lesson 1 for creating a new feature branch:
+Now follow the steps you learned in Lesson 1 for creating a new feature branch:

 1. Use the `git branch` command to verify that you are in the `develop` branch.
 If not, use `git checkout develop` to switch into the `develop` branch.